ChrisWiegman/chriswiegman.com/content/posts/2010-09-14-higher-ed-live-a-cool-resource-for-higher-ed.md

   - Technical
 tags:
   - Higher Education
 ---

 A new resource came online for us higher-ed folks last weekend.
 This one provides weekly videos focusing on an issue of interest to us in higher ed.
-Check it out at: <a href="http://higheredlive.com/" target="_blank" rel="noopener noreferrer">http://higheredlive.com/</a>
+Check it out at: [http://higheredlive.com/](http://higheredlive.com/)